-Bronchioles are small airways that connect your small breathing tubes (airways, or bronchi) to tiny air sacs of the lung.
-When these small airways are injured or inflamed, it is called bronchiolitis.
+Bronchioles are small airways that connect your airways (bronchi) to tiny air sacs of the lung.
+When these small airways swell, it is called bronchiolitis.

 How Bronchiolitis Affects Your Body